xNINE2NINEx/HotTubLiquidators/wp-content/plugins/sticky-menu-or-anything-on-scroll/readme.txt

 = What is this Dynamic Mode thing exactly? =
 This mode is only available in Legacy Mode, and to properly explain this, we'll need to go a little deeper in the plugin's functionality.
 So bear with me...

-In Legacy Mode, when an element becomes sticky at the top of the page (and keeps its place regardless of the scrolling), it's actually not the element itself you see, but a cloned copy of it, while the actuak original element is out of view and invisible.
+In Legacy Mode, when an element becomes sticky at the top of the page (and keeps its place regardless of the scrolling), it's actually not the element itself you see, but a cloned copy of it, while the actual original element is out of view and invisible.

 The original element always stays where it originally is on the page, while the cloned element is always at the top of the browser viewport screen.
 However, you will never see them both at the same time; depending on your scroll position, it always just shows either one or the other.